The second best way to explore Cuba is to rent a Car.

 - You do not have to spend 4 to 5 hours at the renting agency, waiting for your car.
 (Customer service and State Monopolies don’t go well together.)

 - He knows his way around and can act as a guide.
-You will have lunch and dinner in cheap places that offer great service and good food.
+You will have lunch and dinner in cheap places that offer excellent service and good food.

 - You won’t get any fines.